The Color Grading Blueprint for Small Spaces: Make Rooms Look Bigger or Cozier

 Color Grading Blueprint for Small Spaces That Feel Cozy

 Sometimes, bigger isn’t better.
 Small spaces can feel intentionally snug and sophisticated with the right palette.
+Choosing deep, muted tones like charcoal, navy, or warm terracotta enhances intimacy and creates a luxurious atmosphere.
+Thoughtfully selected colors add personality and elegance, making smaller rooms feel like refined, personal sanctuaries.

 1. Embrace Deep, Moody Tones